Fleeing to Elude a Law Enforcement Officer

 - with a lawful order or direction of a law enforcement officer.

-If you were charged with the serious felony office of fleeing to elude a law enforcement officer in Brooksville, Hernando County or the surrounding areas of New Port Richey or Dade City in Pasco County, Bushnell in Sumter County, or Inverness in Citrus County, then all an experienced criminal defense attorney at Ashley M. Aulls, P.A..
+If you were charged with the serious felony office of fleeing to elude a law enforcement officer in Brooksville, Hernando County or the surrounding areas of New Port Richey or Dade City in Pasco County, Bushnell in Sumter County, or Inverness in Citrus County, then all an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
 Call (352) 593-4115 to discuss your case today.